-Field or Button Description Add Log Entry [button] Use to enter information to appear in the sample log report that cannot be recorded automatically through the application.
+Selections Description Add Log Entry [button] Use to enter information that will display in the sample log report that cannot be recorded automatically through the application.
 Click the button again to enter multiple log entries.
-Bar Code [text box] Enter bar code reader information if a bar code reader is connected to the computer's USB port.
-If a bar code reader is not used, this alpha- numeric field can be used to enter additional information about the sample, such as a sample lot number, sample ID, etc. This field label may have been renamed or may not display if modified in Options > Default Methods .
-Comments [text box] Enter comments about the sample or analysis.
-Comments display in the report header.
-Mass [group box] Enter a value for sample mass.
-Mass can be changed any time before, during, or after analysis.
-Enter.
-Enables the Sample mass field.
-Enter a value for the sample mass.
-Calculate Enables the Empty tube and Sample + tube fields.
-Enter Calculate.
-Enables the Empty tube and Sample + tube fields.
+Bar Code [text box] Use to enter additional information about the sample, such as a sample lot number, sample ID, etc. Comments [text box] Enter comments to display in the report header about the sample or analysis.